Activated relationships for the exchange of CRS information

 As of August 2019, there are close to 4000 bilateral exchange relationships activated with respect to more than 100 jurisdictions committed to the CRS, with next exchanges between these jurisdictions set to take place at the end of September 2019.

 The relationships include those under the framework of Article 6 of the Multilateral Convention and the CRS MCAA, as well as exchange relationships based on bilateral agreements and the EU framework.

-With over 100 jurisdictions having committed to exchanging information with each other under the CRS, exchange relationships between jurisdictions are typically based on the multilateral Convention on Mutual Administrative Assistance in Tax Matters (the "Multilateral Convention"), in which more than 100 jurisdictions are participating, and the CRS Multilateral Competent Authority Agreement (the "CRS MCAA"), which is based on its Article 6.
+With over 100 jurisdictions having committed to exchanging information with each other under the CRS, exchange relationships between jurisdictions are typically based on the multilateral Convention on Mutual Administrative Assistance in Tax Matters (the Convention), in which more than 100 jurisdictions are participating, and the CRS Multilateral Competent Authority Agreement (CRS MCAA), which is based on its Article 6.
 Jurisdictions may alternatively rely on a bilateral agreement, such as a double tax treaty or a tax information exchange agreement.
 In addition, certain CRS exchanges will take place on the basis of the relevant EU Directive, agreements between the EU and third countries and bilateral agreements, such as the UK-CDOT agreements.

 The CRS MCAA specifies the details of what information will be exchanged and when.
 It is a multilateral framework agreement.
 A particular bilateral relationship under the CRS MCAA becomes effective only if both jurisdictions have the Convention in effect, have filed the required notifications under Section 7 and have listed each other.

 Most recently, Morocco joined the Agreement in June 2019, bringing the current total number of signatories to 106.

 Activated relationships for the exchange of CbC reports